kmmuntasir/atrium-tabs/docs/test_plan.md

 ## 5. Test Setup
 - **Polyfills:** `test/setup.ts` polyfills `ResizeObserver` for the test environment.
 - **Configuration:** Ensure Vitest loads `test/setup.ts` via the `setupFiles` config in `vitest.config.ts`.
+- **Global Mocks:** Place mocks for browser APIs, extension APIs, and storage in `test/setup.ts` so they are available in all tests.
 - **Sample config:**
 ```js
 // vitest.config.ts